wiseman-timelord/stable-diffusion-webui-WT/README.md

 2. batch "install-torch-cpu.bat" to remove, torch, torchvision, torchaudio, then installs, torch+cpu, torchvision+cpu, torchaudio+cpu.
 This is for any CPU.
 3. figured out the argument `COMMANDLINE_ARGS=--use-cpu all --no-half --skip-torch-cuda-test`.
 - Work Intended...
+1. Other project must complete, where I will upload script to put in same dir as an ubuntu model, and it will install the specified model into wsl2.
+2. Must re-program script in wsl2, to be able to compile required libraries, and utilize amd_gpu, if thats possible.
-1. batch "install-torch-aocl.bat" it will remove, torch, torchvision, torchaudio, then build/install pytorch, torchvision, torchaudio for Avx2 and AOCL.
+3. batch "install-torch-aocl.bat" it will remove, torch, torchvision, torchaudio, then build/install pytorch, torchvision, torchaudio for Avx2 and AOCL.
 This will be for AVX2 with AOCL installed ONLY.
-2. If I can get the aocl batch to work, then I will next be trying to get the vulkan or opencl one working, but, I think it would require diff program code, or the cuda re-implementing and modifying a little. no doubt there will be some issue.
+4. If I can get the aocl batch to work, then I will next be trying to get the vulkan or opencl one working, but, I think it would require diff program code, or the cuda re-implementing and modifying a little. no doubt there will be some issue.

 ### Versions:
 The details of the releases...